top of page

 Pugsley captured and kidnapped and tortured

-The premise isn’t new.
-Stories have long asked characters to descend into peril to retrieve the lost.
-Labyrinth sees Sarah journey through a fantastic realm to rescue her baby brother who was kidnapped by the Goblin King.
-Finding Nemo follows a single parent crossing an ocean to recover his abducted and disabled child.
-Spirited Away traps Chihiro in a supernatural bathhouse where she must work to save her parents who have been captured and transformed into pigs.
-Coraline pits a child against a button-eyed spider-like monster that has captured her parents.
-Even more grounded thrillers - Taken, Man on Fire, Prisoners, Ransom, or the horror Poltergeist - all hinge on the same core truth: something precious has been taken and the world must be confronted to get it back.
-What feels different in 2025 is not the existence of these stories, but their sheer concentration - and their popularity.
+This story is ancient.
+Labyrinth sends Sarah into a fantastic realm to retrieve her baby brother from the Goblin King.
+Finding Nemo follows a single father across an ocean to recover his abducted, disabled child.
+Spirited Away traps Chihiro in a supernatural bathhouse where she must work to free her parents, transformed into pigs.
+Coraline pits a child against a monster that has captured the people she loves.
+More grounded thrillers - Taken, Prisoners, Ransom, Man on Fire, Poltergeist - hinge on the same core truth: something precious has been taken, and the world must be confronted to get it back.

 the never-ending story the nothing